The (Ever-Growing) Glossary of Photographic Terms

 Blur from shutter shock usually occurs within a window ranging from 1/100s to 1/2s approx. In addition, the longer the focal length, the more likely the effect occurs.
 Some cameras have an Electronic First Curtain Shutter (EFCS) system to combat shutter shock, while others provide the option of a short delay between when the shutter button is depressed and when the exposure is taken.

 When the shutter button is pressed to make an exposure, a shutter inside the camera opens, permitting light through to the camera sensor for a set amount of time known as shutter speed.
-This means that the shutter is responsible for two specific things: controlling the brightness and darkness of a photograph and creating dramatic effects by freezing action or rendering blurred motion.
+This means that the shutter is utilized for two specific aspects: controlling the brightness and darkness of a photograph and creating dramatic effects by freezing action or rendering blurred motion.
 A shorter shutter speed freezes movement, while a longer shutter speed captures blurred motion.

 Single Lens Reflex (SLR)